|Elliott Sound Products||Sinewave Oscillators|

 The lamp is positioned in the negative feedback path around the opamp, and when cold will have a low resistance (all metal filament lamps have a positive temperature coefficient of resistance).
 This means that the amplifier will have very little negative feedback, so will oscillate immediately.
 As the output level of the opamp increases, more voltage appears across the lamp, its current increases, and so does its resistance.
 As the resistance of the lamp goes up, the opamp gain is reduced at the same time.
 A lamp is a PTC thermistor.

-Within a relatively short period, the whole system reaches a state of equilibrium.
+Within a relatively short period, the whole system (theoretically) reaches a state of equilibrium.
 Any attempt by the circuit to increase the output will result in greater lamp current, more negative feedback, so the level is prevented from increasing.
 In reality, it will increase, but hopefully only by a small amount.
 Likewise, should the level fall for any reason, current through the lamp filament falls, it cools a little, resistance falls, so gain is increased.
 Nearly all lamp or thermistor stabilised Wien bridge oscillators will show a variation of output level as the frequency is changed, so the stabilisation is definitely not perfect.
+Finding a lamp that provides a stable output is far easier said than done !

 Figure 4 - Wien Bridge Oscillator Using Thermistor